rUmI-nUI/rUmI-nUI.github.io/tp_roots/44_mute.md

 * iOs (eye), niOs (eyes)
 * iods (fruit), niods (fruits)
 * ga (room), nÖ-ga (rooms)
-  * The "n-" vs "nÖ-" choice is based on ease of pronunciation and is entirely flexible in rUmI (unlike base aUI's mandatory requirement of anglophone-influenced pronuncibility for words).
+  * The "n-" vs "nÖ-" choice is based on personal ease of pronunciation and is entirely flexible in rUmI (unlike base aUI's mandatory requirement of anglophone-influenced pronuncibility for words).
 Depending on the writer's mother tongue, "nga" may be a valid combination of sounds and is thus permissible.
 * jEos (fish), nÖ-jEos (fish)
 * vIu (human maker of sound), "nÖ-vIu (human makers of sound)